-- in an asset position with contracts in a liability position or vice versa; or - in different types of derivative instrument; or - with different counterparties.
+- in different types of derivative instrument; or - with different counterparties.

 If the contract starts and finishes in an asset position, show

 - a cash receipt as a negative transaction; and - a cash payment as a positive transaction.

 Similarly, if the contract starts and finishes in a liability position, show